 - short questions like “do frogs smell?”

-How to Measure Informational Search to Website
+How to Measure Informational Search on Your Website

 Navigational Search Queries